A-Khranovsky/ManualValidationNameEmail/README.md

  * ternary operator in outputing to browse.

 ## Description
-Page takes credentials(first name, last name, email) from html-form, validates them, outputs text of error weather they were taken or inputs credantials in file.
-Each line in file matchs to this three users's credentials.
+Page takes credentials(first name, last name, email) from html-form, validates them, outputs text of errorif they were made or inputs credantials in file.
+Each line in file matches to this users's three  credentials.
 Script watches that credantials are uniqual in file.
-Weather this three credentials are consists in file it outputs error.
+Weather this three credentials are consists in file, than script outputs error.